 Floor Jacking and Foundation Peering

-Foundation damage can be repaired using floor jacks and foundation peering techniques.
+Foundation damage and issues such as sloping floor repair and uneven floor repair can be fixed using floor jacks and foundation peering techniques.
 This involves pumping grout into strategically placed holes to raise the foundation to the desired level.
 The foundation will then be stabilized with unique footing and piers.

 Provide Adequate Drainage